Alpha Psi Lambda: History

+Three men and ten women became Alpha Psi Lambda first members on March 10, 1985: Diana Acevedo, Juan Casimiro, Carolyn Christian, James Cordero, Tammy Harris, Clara Isern, Marisol Lugo, Yolanda Natal, Saddy Rivera, Nancy Romo, Annette Saldivar, Annette Seda, and Juan Vera.
+Acevedo was its founding president.

-By 1991, it had emerged out of the Midwest region with the establishment of a chapter at Southern Methodist University in Dallas, Texas.
-In 1998, the fraternity became a founding member of NALFO, a trade association of Latino fraternities and sororities, and remains a member today.
-Growth continued and 49 chapters have been established as of 2022.
+In 1988, a second chapter of Alpha Psi Lambda was established at the University of Illinois Urbana-Champaign.
+This was followed by a chapter at Northern Illinois University in 1989.
+In 1991, it had emerged out of the Midwest region with the establishment of a chapter at Southern Methodist University in Dallas, Texas.

+In 1998, the fraternity became a founding member of the National Association of Latino Fraternal Organizations (NALFO), a trade association of Latino fraternities and sororities, and remains a member today.
+The fraternity's growth continued, with fifty chapters being chartered as of 2025.
+It has initiated more than 4,800 members.

-Its national headquarters is located in Chicago, Illinois.
+Alpha Psi Lambda's national headquarters is located in Chicago, Illinois.

 Symbols

 The motto of Alpha Psi Lambda is "Together We Shall Seek the Noblest".
+Its values or pillars are Familia, Culture, Academics, Service, and Leadership.

-Its colors are gold and white.
-Its symbol is the palm tree and its flower is the gold rose.
+Alpha Phi Lambda's colors are gold and white.
+Its symbol is the palm tree.
+Its flower is the gold rose.
 Its mascot is the jaguar.
+The fraternity's nickname is "A-Psi".

+Activities

+Alpha Psi Lambda's national philanthropies are the Boys & Girls Club of America, Habitat for Humanity, and St. Jude Children's Research Hospital.

 Chapters

-Alpha Psi Lambda chapters note a "Founding Line" to recognize the initial class of chapter founders.
-Collegiate chapters have been formed at the following schools.
-Active chapters are indicated in bold and inactive chapters are indicated in italic.